 Albireo Pharma (ALBO) Received its Third Buy in a Row

-After Wedbush and Needham gave Albireo Pharma (NASDAQ: ALBO) a Buy rating last month, the company received another Buy, this time from William Blair.
-Analyst Tim Lugo maintained a Buy rating on Albireo Pharma today.
-The company’s shares closed last Monday at $17.74.
+After Needham and H.C.
+Wainwright gave Albireo Pharma (NASDAQ: ALBO) a Buy rating last month, the company received another Buy, this time from Wedbush.
+Analyst Liana Moussatos maintained a Buy rating on Albireo Pharma today and set a price target of $60.00.
+The company’s shares closed last Monday at $16.29.

-According to TipRanks.com, Lugo is a 2-star analyst with an average return of 0.0% and a 35.1% success rate.
-Lugo covers the Healthcare sector, focusing on stocks such as Biohaven Pharmaceutical Holding Co, Collegium Pharmaceutical, and BioMarin Pharmaceutical.
+According to TipRanks.com, Moussatos is ranked 0 out of 5 stars with an average return of -19.7% and a 25.2% success rate.
+Moussatos covers the Healthcare sector, focusing on stocks such as Catabasis Pharmaceuticals, Global Blood Therapeutics, and Eiger Biopharmaceuticals.

-Currently, the analyst consensus on Albireo Pharma is a Strong Buy with an average price target of $52.75, representing a 192.7% upside.
-In a report released yesterday, Wedbush also maintained a Buy rating on the stock with a $60.00 price target.
+Currently, the analyst consensus on Albireo Pharma is a Strong Buy with an average price target of $52.75, which is a 216.2% upside from current levels.
+In a report issued on March 27, William Blair also maintained a Buy rating on the stock.

 See today’s analyst top recommended stocks >>